AP.6 Graduate Policies

 AP.6.10.6 Dissertation Registration (998, 999)

 Students must register for a minimum of 3 credits of 999 in their first semester (excluding summers) of dissertation research.
-After that semester, students must enroll for at least one credit of 999 per semester until they have completed the minimum number of credits of 998 and 999 required by the university and their degree program, and the dissertation is complete and has been successfully submitted to the library.
+After that semester, students must enroll for at least one credit of 999 per semester, unless on a Leave of Absence, until they have completed the minimum number of credits of 998 and 999 required by the university and their degree program, and the dissertation is complete and has been successfully submitted to the library.
 See AP.6.2 Full-time and Half-time Classification for more information.
 If satisfactory progress is being made, students registered in 998 or 999 are graded IP until work in 998 or 999, respectively, is complete; at that time they are graded S/NC.
 If progress is unsatisfactory in a semester, a grade of NC will be assigned.
 When the dissertation is completed, a final grade of S or NC is assigned, and previous IP grades are updated by the Office of the University Registrar to reflect the final S or NC grade.
 If the student voluntarily resigns or is terminated due to time limit, the grade of NC will be assigned.
 NC credits do not count toward minimum program requirements for 999.
 Insufficient 999 progress in a semester may impact international student eligibility for Optional Practical Training.
 Students should confirm their local academic unit's policy regarding the impact of an NC on eligibility for termination (see AP 6.6.2).

 It is the student's responsibility to complete registration for dissertation proposal (998) or research (999) prior to the first day of classes for the semester.
 If this date is missed, students must still enroll in these courses via Add or Late Schedule Adjustment procedures and are subject to Late Registration fees.
 Failing to register on time in a particular semester does not alter the requirement for continuous registration in 999.